erick-tmr/jaya-challenge/README.md

 This project is live [here](https://takeshi-jaya-challenge.herokuapp.com/ "Repository Heroku link").

-This is a [Restful](https://restfulapi.net/ "Restful API explanation") API, it consists in two modules:
+This is a [Restful](https://restfulapi.net/ "Restful API explanation") API, it consists of two modules:

 * The Webhooks endpoints, that listen's to the Github API Events.
 * The resources endpoints, that lists the collected events.